SecureDossier Unwanted Application

 How to avoid installation of potentially unwanted applications?

-Website promoting app which is designed to distribute SecureDossier:
+Website promoting the app which is designed to distribute SecureDossier:

 Installer of SecureDossier program: